2025-26 Edition

 Various approaches to causal inference focusing on the Rubin causal model and propensity-score methods.
 Topics include randomized experiments, observational studies, non-compliance, ignorable and non-ignorable treatment assignment, instrumental variables, and sensitivity analysis.
 Applications from economics, politics, education, and medicine.

-Prerequisite: STATS 200C and STATS 210.
-STATS 200C with a grade of B- or better.
-STATS 210 with a grade of B- or better
+Prerequisite: STATS 200C with a minimum grade of B- and STATS 210 with a minimum grade of B-.

 STATS 270.
 Stochastic Processes.
 4 Units.